-- Priority 1a Looked after children and previously looked after children who are now adopted or subject to a residence order or special guardianship order - Priority 1b Children whose exceptional circumstances can only be met by that particular school - Priority 2 Children who normally live in the catchment area of the school - Priority 3 Children who have a brother or sister at the school at the same time - Priority 4 Other children, measured in a straight line from the child's home - 1.
-Children with a health and care plan that names Smith's Wood Primary Academy will be offered a place first.
-This will reduce the number of places available. - 2.
-Applications with exceptional social or medical reasons must be supported by independent professional evidence.
+- Priority 1a Looked after children and all previously looked after children, including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted - Priority 1b Children whose exceptional social or medical reasons can only be met by Damson Wood Nursery and Infant School - Priority 2 Children who normally live in the catchment area of the school - Priority 3 Children who have a brother or sister at the school at the same time - Priority 4 Children of staff who are permanently employed at Damson Wood Nursery and Infant School at the time of application - Priority 5 Children attending Damson Wood Nursery and Infant School Nursery (for Reception in-take applications only) - Priority 6 Other children, measured in a straight line from the child's home - 1.
+Children with an Education, Health and Care Plan that names Damson Wood Nursery and Infant School will be offered a place first.
+This will reduce the number of places available.

+- Applications with exceptional social or medical reasons must be supported by independent professional evidence.
 The Cabinet Member Advisory Group for Admissions will consider applications and evidence and make recommendations to Cabinet Member, who will grant priority 1b to applications with exceptional social or medical reasons. - 3.
-Under priority group 3 a brother or sister must live at the same address and could be: - A brother or sister sharing the same parents; - a half-brother or half-sister, where two children share one parent; - a stepbrother or stepsister, where two children are related by a parent's marriage or civil partnership (a formal arrangement that gives same-sex couples the same legal status as married couples); - the separate children of couples who live together; or - an adopted or fostered brother or sister.
+Under priority group 3, a brother or sister must live at the same address and could be: - a brother or sister sharing the same parents; - a half-brother or half-sister, where two children share one parent; - a stepbrother or stepsister, where two children are related by a parent's marriage or civil partnership (a formal arrangement that gives same-sex couples the same legal status as married couples); - the separate children of couples who live together; or - an adopted or fostered brother or sister.